Tassos Papageorgiou, PhD

 - Radiation damage.
 The use of synchrotron radiation has been central to all our structural studies.
 By analyzing data collected in synchrotrons followed by close inspection of the resultant protein structures at atomic resolution we have been able to study more fundamental problems in crystallography, such as radiation damage.
 The latter arises from the interaction of powerful X-rays with biological specimens and has become a critical issue in modern data collection strategies.
 Understanding this process and finding ways to prevent it is important for the elucidation of more accurate protein structures.

-Our crystallography core facility pages can be found here
+Our protein structure and chemistry core facility pages can be found here

 Selected Recent Publications

-- Perveen, S., Rashid, N., Tang, X.-F., Imanaka, T. and Papageorgiou, A. C. (2017) Anthranilate phosphoribosyltransferase from the hyperthermophillic archaeon Thermococcus kodakarensis shows maximum activity with zinc and forms a unique dimeric structure (in press)
+- Perveen, S., Rashid, N., Tang, X.-F., Imanaka, T. and Papageorgiou, A. C. (2017) Anthranilate phosphoribosyltransferase from the hyperthermophillic archaeon Thermococcus kodakarensis shows maximum activity with zinc and forms a unique dimeric structure FEBS Open Bio.
+7,1217-1230 Pubmed

 - Papageorgiou, A.C., Chen, J. & Li, D.C.
 (2017) Crystal structure and biological implications of a glycoside hydrolase family 55 ß-1,3-glucanase from Chaetomium thermophilum.
 Biochim.
 Biophys.
 Acta.
 2017 1865(8):1030-1038 Pubmed